 CHURCH COUNCIIL MEETINGS

+As defined in the Consitution, the Church Council is comprised of the Sr. Pastor and the following elected positions: Ministry Chairs (see list below), Moderator(s), and Treasurer.
+All council members must be members of the church.
 The Moderator shall call and preside at all Council Meetings.
 The Moderator does not vote.
 However, in the event of a tie vote the Moderator shall cast the deciding vote.
+The Senior Pastor does not vote.
 Voting members of Church Council shall be members of Highwater Congregational Church UCC.
 Each Ministry shall cast one (1) vote.
-A quorum of at least six (6) voting Ministry Chairs shall be required to convene a Council Meeting.
+A quorum of at least six (6) voting Council Members shall be required to convene a Council Meeting.
+Council members may send a proxy if they will be absent, who will exercise the member’s voting privileges.
 Adoption of motions before Council shall require an affirmative vote of more than 50% of the eligible voters present.
 Church Council shall meet no less than eight (8) times per year.
-In the absence of the Moderator the Chair of the Trustee Ministry shall preside.Electronic meetings of Council or any Ministries are authorized to meet by telephone conference (teleconference) or through other electronic communications media (e.g., videoconference) so long as all participating members can hear and/or see each other and can interact simultaneously.
+In the absence of the Moderator the Chair of the Trustee Ministry shall preside.

+Council or any Ministries are authorized to meet by telephone conference (teleconference) or through other electronic communications media (e.g., videoconference) so long as all participating members can hear and/or see each other and can interact simultaneously.

 The Council may vote by e-mail without holding a meeting so long as a majority of the Council clearly states in writing (sent by e-mail, fax, mail, etc.) that the Council agrees to vote by e-mail for a particular matter.
 E-mails should (1) clearly identify the party sending the e-mail; (2) describe the action being taken; and (3) be filed with the minutes of the Council.

 E-mail or electronic voting should be used only for matters of great importance to the Council/Church, which must be decided before the next scheduled meeting.
 All other issues should be addressed at the next regularly scheduled meeting of the Council.
 The Council must vote within a specified time in the e-mail and action by the Council via e-mail will be the entire Council and the votes needed for passage will be a simple majority of this quorum.

 MEETING RULES OF ORDER